 Earth-filled dams are a common type of dam structure used worldwide for water storage, flood control, and hydropower generation.
 These dams are constructed by compacting layers of earth materials such as soil, rock, and clay to form a barrier that retains water.
 One critical aspect of designing an earth-filled dam is the cross-section, which determines its stability, strength, and overall performance.
 In this article, we will delve into the key elements and features of the cross-section of earth-filled dams.

 1. Upstream Face:

 The crest of the dam is the highest point, forming a horizontal platform that allows for safe passage, maintenance, and surveillance.
 It serves as a containment barrier for the impounded water, preventing overflow.
-The crest may incorporate a drainage system to manage seepage and collect runoff, preventing erosion and preserving the structural integrity of the dam.
+The crest may incorporate a drainage system to manage seepage and collect runoff, preventing erosion and preserving the dam's structural integrity.